InformaticsMatters/ansible-bastion/README.md

 own YAML-based [parameters] file called `parameters`.
 The project `parameters` file is excluded from the repository using `.gitignore`.

-## Provider environment
-You will need to set provider-specific environment variables before you can run this playbook.
-If you're using OpenStack you should `source` the keystone file provided by your stack provider.
-This sets up the essential credentials to create and access cloud resources.

 ## Running the playbook
 With environment variables set and a `parameters` file written, run the following from the project root, ideally from inside a Python 3